torsten-liermann/systemd-docker/README.md

 # Introduction
-This repository provides a wrapper which solves problems that arise when Docker containers are meant to be run as `systemd` services.
+This repository provides a wrapper which solves problems that arise when Docker containers shall be run as `systemd` services.
-Normally a Docker container is launched with `docker run ...` and the resulting process (the one to which the caller is attached to) is a Docker client process, in turn connected to the Docker container process(es).
-In the context of systemd, the equivalent instruction
+The normal Docker container launch instruction is simply `docker run ...` and the resulting process (the one to which the caller is attached to) is a **Docker client process**.
+In the context of systemd, the equivalent instruction service launch instruction
-`ExecStart=docker run ...` hence implies that systemd is attached to the Docker **client process instead of the container process**.
+`ExecStart=docker run ...` would hence imply that systemd is attached to the Docker **client process instead of the container process**.
 That leads to a bunch of odd situations:
 - the client can detach or crash while the container is fine and should hence not be restarted
-- worse, the container crashes x and should be restarted, but the client stalled and the problem goes unnoticed
+- worse, the container crashes and should be restarted, but the client stalled and the problem goes unnoticed
 - when a container is stopped using `docker stop`, attached client processes exit with an error code instead of 0/success.
-This triggers systemd's failure handling whereas in fact the container/service was properly shut down
+This triggers `systemd`'s failure handling whereas in fact the container/service was properly shut down

-The **key thing that this wrapper does is** that it moves the container process from the cgroups setup by Docker to the service unit's cgroup **to make systemd supervise the docker container process**.
-It's written in Golang and allows to leverage all the cgroup functionality of systemd and systemd-notify.
+The **key thing that this wrapper does is** that it moves the container process from the *cgroups* setup by Docker to the service unit's cgroup **to make systemd supervise the docker container process**.
+It's written in Golang and allows to *leverage all the cgroup functionality of `systemd` and `systemd-notify`*.

 # Repository history and credits
 - the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker).